Mass Afghan government surrenders as Taliban fighters overrun three key cities in sweeping territorial gains

 “The whole thing is about to go bad,” said one State Department official who works on security issues.
 Like others, this official spoke on the condition of anonymity to discuss a tenuous, evolving situation.

-The United States and its allies are rushing thousands of troops to help evacuate their citizens as embassies are scaled back.
+With just weeks to go before the U.S. military is scheduled to conclude its withdrawal under a firm Aug.
+31 deadline set by President Joe Biden, the United States and its allies are dispatching thousands of troops to Kabul to help evacuate their citizens as embassy operations are scaled back or temporarily halted.

-The Biden administration has said it is deploying an additional 3,000 soldiers and Marines to assist in the evacuation of some civilian staff from the U.S. Embassy, along with Afghans who have aided the U.S. war effort.
-A first wave of Marines arrived at the airport Friday, Pentagon spokesman John Kirby told reporters.
-Additional personnel were expected to follow soon, he added.
+The Biden administration is sending an additional 3,000 soldiers and Marines to boost security while civilian staff from the U.S. Embassy depart along with Afghans who have aided the U.S. war effort.
+A first wave of Marines arrived at the Kabul airport Friday, Pentagon spokesman John Kirby told reporters.
+Additional personnel were expected to follow soon, he added, saying, “We will be able to move thousands per day.”

+With time running out to whisk away Afghans under threat of reprisal for working with the United States, the State Department is making a last-minute push to secure agreements with countries to temporarily house Afghans.
+U.S. diplomats are discussing a potential agreement to safely harbor at-risk Afghans in Kosovo and Albania where they would be vetted under the Special Immigrant Visa program before resettling in the United States, said a diplomat familiar with the situation.
+The frantic effort, first reported by Reuters, follows stalled discussions with the Central Asian nations of Kazakhstan, Tajikistan and Uzbekistan, where the Biden administration hoped to send thousands of SIV applicants.

-All of combat units being shuttled into Afghanistan were already in the region, accelerating the military response.
-They include two Marine infantry battalions from Camp Lejeune in North Carolina and Camp Pendleton in Southern California, and a combined arms Army battalion reinforced with soldiers from the Minnesota National Guard, U.S. officials said.
+All of the U.S. combat units shuttling into Afghanistan to aid with the evacuations were already in the region, accelerating the military’s response time.
+They include two Marine infantry battalions from Camp Lejeune in North Carolina and Camp Pendleton in Southern California, and a combined-arms Army battalion reinforced with soldiers from the Minnesota National Guard, U.S. officials said.

 Britain has said it will deploy 600 troops to facilitate the departure of British nationals as its embassy in Kabul is reduced to a “core team focused on providing consular and visa services for those needing to rapidly leave the country,” officials said.
-Canada will dispatch military personnel to evacuate embassy staff.
-Young children of Afghans who worked for Canada are among those sheltering there, hoping they, too, will be rescued, Canadian news outlet Global News reported.
+Canada also will send military personnel to help evacuate embassy staff.
+Young children of Afghans who worked for Canada are among those sheltering there, hopeful that they, too, will be rescued, Canadian news outlet Global News reported.

 India’s embassy in Kabul issued its second security advisory in as many days calling on its citizens to make immediate arrangements to leave the country.
 Norway and Denmark, who share a diplomatic compound in Kabul, said they would shutter their embassies for now.

-The United Nations Security Council is discussing a draft statement that would condemn Taliban attacks on cities and towns causing high civilian casualties and threaten sanctions for abuses and acts that risk Afghanistan’s peace and stability, Reuters reported.

-The order to return American forces to Afghanistan comes just weeks before the U.S. military is scheduled to conclude its withdrawal under an Aug.
-31 timeline established by President Biden.
-A new intelligence assessment has forecast the potential collapse of Kabul within 30 to 90 days.
+The Taliban’s latest advances come despite an appeal from the United States and its international partners for the warring Afghan parties to advance peace talks launched last year.
+Those negotiations have not progressed as hoped.

 – – –

 Pannett reported from Sydney.
 Hudson reported from Washington.
-The Washington Post’s Dan Lamothe and Sammy Westfall in Washington contributed to this report.
+The Washington Post’s Dan Lamothe, Missy Ryan and Sammy Westfall in Washington contributed to this report.